 The Baylor School in Chattanooga, Tennessee recently launched their strategic plan.
 The heritage-laden and leadership-rich leader in day and residential education in the Southeast, Baylor has a long history of building successful and innovative strategic plans.
 The result of over a year of effort at the board, administrative, and faculty levels, the Baylor School strategic plan stands out as a remarkable roadmap to the the future.
 You may download a copy in PDF format here.

 Most of us develop strategies for our organizations on a regular basis.
 However, we often forget exactly what we are trying to accomplish in that strategy.
 In other words, to what end or intended outcome does each strategy accomplish?
 We think this fundamental issue has a lot to do with why a particular strategy is successful or not.

-We have found that there are four distinct purposes or intended outcomes under which you can categorize any strategy.
+We have found that there are five distinct purposes or intended outcomes under which you can categorize any strategy.
 They are:

 Remember a strategy is in and of itself not enough.
 It must be intended to accomplish a specific objective.
 Understanding what you are trying to accomplish and aligning your strategies accordingly is a best practice in planning.

 Finally, look to your vision to help formulate strategy.
 If your organization does not have a vision, or have answered the question of “why” you do what you do, then it is time to go back to the woodshed.
 We will talk about the importance of vision in formulating strategy in our next post.

 Ian Symmonds & Associates is pleased to welcome Dr. Gary Daynes to our consulting team.
 Gary will join our team as a consulting associate, leading strategic efforts with our clients in both (isa) education and (isa) nonprofit.
 He offices and lives in Eastern North Carolina.